-class invoke.parser.context.ParserContext(name=None, aliases=(), args=())
+class invoke.parser.context.ParserContext(name: Optional[str] = None, aliases: Iterable[str] = (), args: Iterable[invoke.parser.argument.Argument] = ())

 Parsing context with knowledge of flags & their format.

 Generally associated with the core program or a task.

 When run through a parser, will also hold runtime values filled in by the parser.